What is the Affordable Care Act?

 There are two different enrollment periods:

-- The annual Open Enrollment Period (OEP) typically starts on November 1st, and last year, ended on December 15th.
+- The annual Open Enrollment Period (OEP) typically starts on November 1st, and ends on January 15th.
 During this time, all U.S. citizens, nationals, or legal residents living in the United States can apply for health insurance through the Marketplace.
 Check the details for immigrants.

 - The Special Enrollment Period (SEP) is for people who have had a major life change.
 This can include a marriage or divorce, a new baby, leaving prison, moving, or losing insurance from another source.
 Find out if you qualify to enroll during an SEP here.